paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 Change the sollet cluster to localnet.

 After creating the wallet, airdrop yourself some SOL to pay for the tx fees.
-Then, click on `export` to export your private key byte array and paste it above.
+Then, click on your SOL account in the middle of the screen and then on `export` to export your private key byte array and paste it above.

 Use your throwaway wallet for the next steps as well.